manuqlly/VisionFabric/README.md

 ## 🎯 Step 1: Data Preparation

-### Extract Frames from Video
+### 📸 Extract Frames from Video

-Extract 100-200 frames from your video files using any video processing tool or Python script:
+Extract 100-200 frames from your video using this script:

 ```python
 import cv2